 The total cost of hiring an employee

-Unfortunately, it’s very difficult to pinpoint a precise amount of money it takes to hire a new employee.
-However, there are some general guidelines to make an educated guess.
+Unfortunately, it’s very difficult to pinpoint a precise cost for hiring a new employee.
+However, there are some general guidelines you can use to make an educated guess.

 - As stated in a study by the National Association of Colleges and Employers, hiring an employee in a company with 0-500 people costs an average of $7,645.